Cudlee Creek bushfire recovery

 Information for viticulturists and horticulturists affected by the Cudlee Creek fire - PIRSA

-Problem weeds post fire and how to control them
+Problem weeds post fire

 Information on these weeds, and others, can also be found on our pest plants page.

 There are a number of support agencies that specialise in counselling and general health advice for people affected by disasters.
 Please check in if you need help.

 If you’re interested in volunteering, Conservation Volunteers Australia is coordinating the national environmental volunteering response to the bushfire crisis.
 You can register to volunteer, as an individual or as a corporate body.
 And if your environmental organisation needs help, let CVA know and they will work with you to help you recruit and manage volunteers.

 Cudlee Creek fire appeal

 The SA Government's State Emergency Relief Fund is collecting donations for people directly affected by the fire.
 Financial donations are the best way to help disaster-affected communities recover, as this lets people buy exactly what they need and spend locally.
 The fund is administered by an independent committee to ensure fair distribution to those most in need.